 2017 Annual James Weldon Johnson Distinguished Lecture

 Each Spring, the Johnson Institute sponsors a major address by a distinguished race scholar and public intellectual.
-The 2017 speaker is Naomi Zack, Professor of Philosophy at the University of Oregon.
-The title of her James Weldon Johnson Lecture is, "Applicative Justice, Race, and Mixed Race".
+The 2017 speaker was Naomi Zack, Professor of Philosophy at the University of Oregon.
+The title of her James Weldon Johnson Lecture was, "Applicative Justice, Race, and Mixed Race".
 The event took place on Thursday, April 20, 2017 at Emory's Canon Chapel.

-What will Naomi Zack talk about?
 Starting with W.E.B.
-DuBois’ contribution to fact-based social theory, Dr. Zack will claim that intellectually or theoretically, beginning with injustice is more important than beginning with justice.
-Her discussion of applicative justice will also serve to introduce injustice theory, and its contemporary relevance to political identities.
+DuBois’ contribution to fact-based social theory, Dr. Zack asserts that intellectually or theoretically, beginning with injustice is more important than beginning with justice.
+Her discussion of applicative justice also serves to introduce injustice theory, and its contemporary relevance to political identities.